SpiceGirI/SpicegirI/README.md

 I'm not interested in making friends on PT anymore, chatting is fine, but don't expect a furthering in relationship.

 I don't care about any of your petty drama, go find someone else who does.

+I'll just ignore you if I don't want to talk.